-Diseases of intimal proliferation including those include diseases without a clear genetic basis, such as calciphylaxis or calcifications as a result basis.
-In preclinical studies, INZ-701 prevented intimal proliferation in both wild-type and Enpp1-deficient mice, which we believe is attributable to increased levels of end-stage kidney disease.
+Diseases of intimal proliferation include diseases without a clear genetic basis.
+In preclinical studies, INZ-701 prevented intimal proliferation in both wild-type and Enpp1-deficient mice, which we believe is attributable to increased levels of adenosine.
+We plan to continue to explore the potential of INZ-701 in non-genetic diseases in which arteries have been damaged or disrupted by insertion of a stent, bypass graft occlusion, transplant vasculopathy, or inflammation known as arteritis.